 How to get started?

 What is the right approach for companies and the public sector?
-Various invoice management vendors has different solutions and not surprisingly, with a variety of pricing.
+Various invoice management vendors have different solutions and not surprisingly, with a variety of pricing.
 It's often based on a cost per transaction model.

 Swedish organisation?
 Check out this page for more information in Swedish.